Glyochi/LLLM-serving/orchestration/README.md

     - -f and --since {time like 10s}
 - kubectl exec -it {pod_name} -- /bin/bash
 - -L {label_key} to add a column of label
+- -l {label_key=label_value} to filter out with labels
+- --field-selector to filter out objects based on fields within the k8s object's manifest
 - concept of label, can filter by label values
 - concept of deployment of pods
     - kubectl get deployment